Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: Introduction

-Recently, integrating the terrestrial network with the non-terrestrial network has been regarded as a critical technique to increase network coverage and capacity.
+Recently, integrating the terrestrial network with the non-terrestrial network has been regarded as a critical technique to increase network coverage and capacity \cite{giordani2020non, zhang2024energy, yu2020joint}.
 Low Earth orbit (LEO) satellites play important roles in non-terrestrial networks.
-With orbital heights ranging from 500\si{km} to 2,000 \si{km}, LEO satellites can offer several advantages, including lower development costs and lower service delays compared with the geosynchronous Earth orbit (GEO) and medium Earth orbit (MEO) satellites \cite{LEO_height}.
-Another key component of non-terrestrial networks is the high-altitude platform (HAP), which offers a promising wireless solution for complementing and enhancing the existing satellite and terrestrial networks \cite{cao2018airborne}.
+With orbital heights ranging from 500\si{km} to 2,000 \si{km}, LEO satellites can offer several advantages, including lower development costs and lower service delays compared with the geosynchronous Earth orbit (GEO) and medium Earth orbit (MEO) satellites.
+Another key component of non-terrestrial networks is the high-altitude platform (HAP), which offers a promising wireless solution for complementing and enhancing the existing satellite and terrestrial networks.
 Operating in the stratosphere (from 17 to 22 \si{km}), HAPs have fewer geographical restrictions than terrestrial base stations and supply higher network throughput than LEO satellites.
 Therefore, HAPs can serve as aerial base stations to improve the quality of service (QoS) and reduce deployment costs.
-By integrating both LEOs and HAPs with terrestrial base stations, the satellite-aerial-terrestrial integrated network (SATIN) offers a comprehensive and versatile solution to tackle diverse communication challenges and paves the way for the upcoming 6G cellular network \cite{giordani2020non}.
-Most existing works on SATINs focus on the communication service while ignoring the computation service \cite{alsharoa2020improvement, liu2023resource, jia2021toward}.
+By integrating both LEOs and HAPs with terrestrial base stations, the satellite-aerial-terrestrial integrated network (SATIN) offers a comprehensive and versatile solution to tackle diverse communication challenges and paves the way for the upcoming 6G cellular network \cite{giordani2020non}. { Most existing works on SATINs focus on the communication service while ignoring the computation service \cite{alsharoa2020improvement, liu2023resource, jia2021toward}.
 Some recent studies \cite{ding2021joint, mei2022energy} have started to investigate MEC-enabled SATINs.
 However, in these studies, the researchers mainly focus on optimizing the system latency and/or energy consumption in a fixed satellite network.
 Their solution cannot be directly applied to MEC-enabled SATINs, since the channel condition and connectivity of satellites are time-varying.
 Only a few recent studies \cite{waqar2022computation, gong2022computation, zhang2020satellite} investigate dynamic resource allocation and task offloading in MEC-enabled SATINs.
-Nevertheless, in these studies, the SATIN optimization problems are formulated as mixed-integer nonlinear programs (MINLPs), which are NP-hard.
+However, these studies either focus on the computation capacity of HAPs while neglecting the computation capacity of satellites \cite{waqar2022computation} or only consider a single satellite with computation capacity \cite{gong2022computation, zhang2020satellite}.} Moreover, in these studies, the SATIN optimization problems are formulated as mixed-integer nonlinear programs (MINLPs), which are NP-hard.
 In large-scale real-world SATIN applications, it is challenging to leverage classical computing techniques to obtain optimal solutions.